-What Are the 2020 Medicare Reform Changes?
+What Were the 2020 Medicare Reform Changes?

-On April 16, 2015 the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) was passed.
-On January 1, 2020 this new federal law came into effect, and prohibits first-dollar Part B coverage (first dollar means coverage of all claims without paying any out-of-pocket costs).
+On April 16, 2015, the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) was passed, and it came into effect on January 1, 2020.
+MACRA prohibits first-dollar Part B coverage (first dollar means coverage of all claims without paying any out-of-pocket costs).

 MACRA defines newly eligible as anyone who: